linuxelitebr/san/README.md

 ---

-*Note: This is a known issue affecting only initial LUN discovery on nodes without previously mapped LUNs.
+*Note: This is a known issue that only affects the initial discovery of LUNs on nodes without previously mapped LUNs.
+It is not tied to a specific manufacturer and has been observed across multiple vendors.
 Once the first LUN is successfully mapped, connectivity remains stable with no intermittent losses.*